Campaign #5

 Summary

 A total of 52 sampling sites were selected and assessed for a variety of water quality parameters.
 The abiotic conditions showed a clear similarity with the previous campaigns, with clearly higher nutrient levels directly downstream of the city of Cuenca.
+Similarly, levels of dissolved greenhouse gases were generally higher in the Mazar reservoir, though an ebullition event may mask a similar pattern in the consideration of the emission levels.

 More information can be found in the short report on the fifth sampling campaign [link].